 When schools let out across the country, ground zero for confusion, chaos, and frustration is usually the car line.
 Most car lines are crippled by three factors: difficult communication, loose identification, and last-minute changes.
 When cars show up in the car line the challenge is to know has arrived, who they are authorized to pick up, and where the children are located.
 As all this is becoming known, the next hurdle is the orderly movement of children from school to car.
 To orchestrate all of this into a smoothly running car line, driver ID and relative arrival position are key.

-Let’s consider driver ID first.
-Some vendors approach this aspect by using hardware such as bar code scanning, RFID readers or license plate cameras.
-The hardware approach may look appealing but they raise two problems.
-First, hardware can be expensive to buy and maintain and subject to failure.
-Second and more importantly, hardware-based solutions only identify the vehicle, NOT the driver and is passive by design, passive in the sense that if there is an issue with a child getting into a vehicle with the wrong individual, school administrators can only be notified after the fact (usually by an irate parent).
+The hardware approach may look appealing but hardware can be expensive to buy, maintain and is subject to failure.
+More importantly, hardware-based solutions only identify the vehicle, NOT the driver and is passive by design, passive in the sense that if there is an issue with a child getting into a vehicle with the wrong individual, school administrators can only be notified after the fact (usually by an irate parent).

 When you turn to your hardware based identification system for answers, it can only tell (with certainty) that the child left in a blue Chevy Volt for example.
 But who was driving?
-Sure, the Volt may have had an identifier the hardware recognized but Mrs. Smith's recently estranged ex-husband was behind the wheel...now it's YOUR problem and a sticky one.
-Also, parents often have to drive borrowed or rental cars or may have requested that a surrogate pick up children.
+Sure, the Tesla may have had an identifier the hardware recognized, but has NO CLUE who was behind the wheel.
+That's a problem and a sticky one.
+Parents often have to drive borrowed or rental cars or may have requested that a surrogate pick up children.
 In these cases the hardware solution fails.

 For a successful car line both driver identification AND relative position must be addressed.
 While it appears we have solved the ID side of the equation, what about the individual's position in line and why is that important?
 In order to realize the true benefits of increased efficiency while reducing the noise and chaos of 'herding' hundreds of kids to cars, the children need to arrive at the car line just in time to step into their car.